harryhope/hooked-on-redux/README.md

 **Returns:** _(array)_ `[value, updateValue]` This function returns a "tuple" much like [`useState`](https://reactjs.org/docs/hooks-state.html).
 The first array element `value` is the value at the slice of state.
 The second element of the array `updateValue` is a function that accepts a single parameter that updates the global state at the slice of state specified by `selector`.

+## Prior Art
+Hooked on Redux builds very heavily on existing libraries and concepts.
+Under-the-hood it leverages [updeep](https://github.com/substantial/updeep) and [redux-updeep](https://github.com/algolia/redux-updeep) to do most of the work updating the state tree, and the library is particularly inspired by redux-updeep: See [How we reduced boilerplate and handled asynchronous actions with redux](https://blog.algolia.com/how-we-reduced-boilerplate-and-handled-asynchronous-actions-with-redux/).